Five days. Six interviews. A clear picture of where growth works and where it doesn't.

 At this point, the diagnostic is complete.

-Leadership teams realizing they agree on goals, but not the decisions. that guide day-to day work.
+Leadership teams realizing they agree on direction, but not on the decisions that shape day-to-day execution.
 Marketing teams discovering that delays come from unclear ownership, not lack of capacity.

 GTM teams seeing that what looks like "misalignment" is really competing priorities and ways of working.